Paulito123/hdsg/README.md

 > A Binance account and API key and secret are required
 > to get the data.
 If you don't have an account yet, do
-> me a favor anc create it with my referral code.
+> me a favor and create it with my referral code.
 > Thanks! :)
 > [Create Binance account](https://accounts.binance.me/en/register?ref=11263187)

-## How to start
+## What to do first

 If you are using Linux and you like your keys to be defined as environment variables, add your key